Chart Color Schemes

 Employment

-Sylvania - Taren Point has a well-educated workforce with professional services being strongly represented.
-The unemployment rate in the area is 3.2%.
+Sylvania - Taren Point has an educated workforce with strong professional services representation.
+Its unemployment rate is 3.1%, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment